 ---

-We just uncommented two LoadModule lines to enable SSL.
-We also uncommented and updated the httpd-ssl.conf include file (don’t try to restart Apache yet).
-We changed the Homebrew defined SSL port number (8443) back to the default SSL port number (443).
-We still need to create the SSL certificate and key files before restarting Apache.
+I uncommented two LoadModule lines to enable SSL.
+I also uncommented and updated the httpd-ssl.conf include file (don’t try to restart Apache yet).
+I changed the Homebrew default SSL port number (8443) back to the standard SSL port number (443).
+I still need to create the SSL certificate and key files before restarting Apache.

-We need to update our Virtual Hosts configuration to add SSL-enabled virtual hosts to our Apache configuration:
+I need to add the Virtual Hosts configuration for SSL-enabled virtual hosts to the Apache configuration:

 $ vi httpd-vhosts.conf